 Table of Contents

-When your dog’s stomach is hard, hopefully, they just ate too much or drank water too fast.
+Hopefully, when your dog’s stomach is hard, it was only caused by eating too much or drinking too much water too fast.

 But you don't want to wait to find out, right?